 We also encourage our members to support local events.
 Members can regularly be seen at fundraising Quiz nights and as volunteers at town events.

-In the last two decades the Broadstairs & St. Peter's Chamber of Commerce has been instrumental in the following:
+In the last three decades the Broadstairs & St. Peter's Chamber of Commerce has been instrumental in the following:

 Mystery surrounds the date the Broadstairs & St. Peter's Chamber of Commerce was originally formed.
 Old year books indicate it was sometime in 1900.
 However according to the Broadstairs & St. Peter's Mail, it came into being on 4th December 1903.

 Chambers of Commerce are the direct descendants of the merchant guilds of medieval times and earlier from the forum associations of Roman cities.

 The movement has spread throughout the world as an effective medium of communication between business people and the government, and for the assurance of integrity in local and international business transactions.

 At one time the Chamber produced an annual Year Book, which was given to all members.
 This listed the Officers, Committee a complete membership list, and adverts for local businesses - presumably the cost of printing was covered by these ads.